 - relevant information about the person(s) and their role

 - examples of their achievements; their contributions and resultant impact in their current role, rather than past achievements in any previous roles

 - examples of where the nominee(s) inspired others

-- a CV or biographical statement
+- a short biographical statement

-- contact details for two referees.
+- contact details for two referees

 Making a nomination